Making a Cardboard Train: 24 DIYs

 Build your kids this excellent bright blue Thomas the Tank Engine costume for Halloween.
 It is suitable for toddlers as well since it can be hung from the shoulders allowing uninterrupted hands-free movement.

-A great costume for all the little train lovers out there.
-Take a printout of Thomas’ face and trace it on a paper plate painted silver.
+You can take a printout of Thomas’ face and trace it on a paper plate painted silver.
 After that, you can dip your paintbrush in black and gray to perfect the plump facial features.
-For the rest, just click on the above link.
+Glue the face to the front of the train.

 Get the entire family involved to make this lovely steam engine followed by a coal tender and a passenger car makes family time fun.